kaleidoswap/docs/docs/sdk/typescript/index.md

 - 📊 **Asset Management** - Utilities for managing trading pairs and assets
 - 🔄 **Utilities** - Built-in utilities, such a precision handling and retry mechanism
-- �🔒 **Type Safe** - Full TypeScript support with comprehensive type definitions
+- 🔒 **Type Safe** - Full TypeScript support with comprehensive type definitions
-- 🛡️ **Error Handling** - Comprehensive error types and handling
-- 🌐 **Real-time Data** - WebSocket support for live quotes and updates

 ## What You Can Build